 Please Note – There are spoilers below.
 You have been warned.

-This is a relatively new addition to my list of romantic anime but I absolutely fell in love with this story.
+I absolutely fell in love with this story at first watch.
 It makes me laugh and smile and I just really want the two main characters to be together.
 And unlike so many others on this list, the characters actually are together in a relationship (albeit a slow moving one) from the second episode, so the frustration of whether or not they are going to date and admit their feelings is not present.
 Add in some really amusing and interesting supporting characters and you have a romantic anime well worth the watch.
 The focus on the male character is also a refreshing change in this genre.

 Number 2: Akagami no Shirayuki

-Another relatively new anime but this one completely stole my heart.
-I remember watching this and then binge watching it again instantly.
+This one was one I fell instantly in love with.
 At it’s core it really is a fairy tale romance (hence the Snow White with the Red Hair) title but it is so much more.
 It has characters that feel fleshed out and real (even if they are all overly sweet at heart) and Shirayuki is perhaps my favourite female lead in any romance.
 While I didn’t give this the number on sport, Shirayuki is by far the preferred leading lady as she is confident and self-reliant but still falls in love and has to find the balance in herself.
 Partnered with Zen (I still don’t get that name), this is a fantastic couple.
 Zen isn’t useless so that the girl can show her stuff.
 He is capable in his own right and has his own life aside from pursuing and saving the girl (though he certainly does do that as well).
 If you just want something sweet but do not want to see the simpering girl pining for the guy or being dependent on him, this is the romance for you.